Shiffrin finishes second on return after 10-month absence - RFI

 Shiffrin was just 15 hundredths of a second behind Slovakia'a Vlhova in the first run.

+It was the 25-year-old Slovakian's 10th World Cup slalom win and her fourth in a row, three of which have come with Shiffrin in the field.

-Behind the two favourites came Austrian Katharina Liensberger who finished 0.57 seconds beind Vlhova.
+Behind the two favourites came Austrian Katharina Liensberger who finished 0.57 seconds behind Vlhova.
+The two Swiss challengers Wendy Holdener and Michelle Gisin came in fourth and fifth respectively.

+Anna Swenn-Larsson, ranked fifth in the world in the event, was among the Swedish skiers who were not permitted to compete by Finnish authorities after their coach tested positive for coronavirus.

+Vlhova, gold medallist in the giant slalom at the world championships in Are in 2019, leads the overall World Cup standings with 160 points, 47 ahead of the Italian Marta Bassino.
+Shiffrin is level fourth with 80 points.

 © 2020 AFP